Data updated April 3, 2025

 The Social Security Administration accounted for 22.4% of all federal spending in FY 2024.

 Federal spending may shift over time due to population growth, changes in policy and programs, and emerging problems to address.
-Since FY 1980, overall federal spending has risen 193.7%, while Social Security Administration spending has increased 212.3%.
+Adjusting for inflation, the Social Security Administration’s federal spending has increased from $486.6 billion in 1980 to $1.52 trillion in 2024.

 Major legislation, internal or global economic conditions, and acute events like the COVID-19 pandemic can affect spending year to year.
 For example, the federal budget fluctuated during the pandemic, rising from $5.3 trillion (in 2023 dollars) in 2019 to $7.7 trillion in 2020 and $7.8 trillion in 2021.

-The Social Security Administration’s share of federal spending in FY 2024 was higher than FY 1980.
+The Social Security Administration’s share of federal spending in FY 2024 was higher than in FY 1980.

 Percentage of federal budget dedicated to SSA, FYs 1980–2024